MTDdk/chains/README.md

 * `exception` - the default behaviour is to handle all kinds of Throwables, but it can be used for a specific exception, or even performing the same lambda for multiple, explicit stated, exceptions.
 * `execute` - the very last part of the chain builder.
 Depending on the nature of the previous `perform` this call is either void or returns an `Optional`.

+##Performance
+Simple and totally unscientific use of `System.nanoTime()` indicates that **Chains** runtime is very close to native try-with-resources.

+Test it out for yourselves!

 ##Caveat
 As it is clear in the examples the tool lacks in its current version chaining of exception handling.
 Whenever an exception occurs it must have an explicit method